-The meat of the work order is of course the job and its related labor and materials.
-Here the work is described, who is billed is identified, and, if necessary, where the work will be shipped is identified.
+The meat of the work order is the job and its related labor and materials.
+Here, the work is described, who is billed is identified, and, if necessary, where the work will be shipped is identified.

-Following this is a detailed description of the work to be done and how many hours it will take to do each line time, as well as the rate of the worker tasked with the job.
+Following this is a detailed description of the work to be done and how many hours it will take to do each maintenance activity, as well as the rate of the worker tasked with the job.
 This is then totaled.

-The next section in our work order sample lists the materials needed to complete the job, how much of each, the cost and any applicable tax.
-All this is added to the above total for a subtotal.
+The next section in our work order sample lists the materials needed to complete the work order, how much of each, the cost and any applicable tax.
+This is added to the above total for a subtotal.
 Any additional charges are added to this subtotal to reach the total price of the work order.

-ProjectManager.com is award-winning software that helps organize work and drive efficiency.
-Generating, tracking and paying for work orders is enhanced by our cloud-based tool that gives you real-time data to always know if you’re keeping on schedule.
+ProjectManager is award-winning software that helps organize work and drive efficiency.
+Generating, tracking and paying for work orders is enhanced by our online tool that gives you real-time data to always know if you’re keeping on schedule.

-Keep track of progress on dashboards that automatically reflect status updates and calculate metrics such as time, tasks, costs and more.
-If your crew is in the field, as long as they have internet connectivity, they can update their status or collaborate by commenting at the task level.
+Keep track of the progress of your work orders on online dashboards that automatically reflect status updates and calculate metrics such as time, percent complete, costs and more.
+For example, if you’re putting together a mechanic work order and your maintenance crew is in the field, they can still collaborate online with the rest of the team.

 Time logged on work can also be tracked with timesheets that streamline payroll as well.
 They’re secure and easy to use.
 Our unlimited file storage means you can use the tool as a centralized hub to manage all your work orders.

-ProjectManager.com is a cloud-based tool that organizes work and workers for greater productivity.
+ProjectManager is an online tool that organizes work and workers for greater productivity.
 Manage your work orders and keep your team working wherever they are or whenever they’re working.
-Try ProjectManager.com today by taking this free 30-day trial.
+Try ProjectManager today by taking this free 30-day trial.